 10. Mobile lighting

-As the nights draw in, Live's metal halide or low energy LED mobile lighting systems can provide illumination across your site, where temporary pedestrian walkways or car parks have been constructed, as well as providing alternative lighting if parts of the estate may have a power outage.
+As the nights draw in, A-Plant's metal halide or low energy LED mobile lighting systems can provide illumination across your site, where temporary pedestrian walkways or car parks have been constructed, as well as providing alternative lighting if parts of the estate may have a power outage.

 The lights can be remotely monitored and operated from a desktop and switched to automatic mode to illuminate at dusk.
 The lights can be 'daisy-chained' together and used as power generators too.